 Child Disability Payment

-Child Disability Payment is a new benefit being introduced in Scotland to replace new claims for Disability Living Allowance (DLA).
+Child Disability Payment is the main benefit for disabled children in Scotland.
+It has replaced claims for Disability Living Allowance (DLA).

 In this article